Oceania Regatta current position

 Review of Oceania Regatta

-The 1998-built (as "R Two") Oceania Regatta cruise ship is Oceania's second R-Class boat, with sisterships Nautica,Insignia and Sirena (Ocean Princess).
+The 1998-built (as "R Two") Oceania Regatta cruise ship is the fleet's second R-Class boat, with sisterships Nautica,Insignia and Sirena (Ocean Princess).
 Oceania Cruises Regatta ship was drydock refurbished in 2019 (September) as part of the OceaniaNEXT fleet renovation project (2019-2020).

 History - construction and ownership